qbituniverse/qbitcraft/README.md

 Minicraft was originally made by Markus Perrson for ludum dare 22 competition.

-> This repo is forked from version [2.0.6 of chrisj42/minicraft-plus-revived](https://github.com/chrisj42/minicraft-plus-revived/releases/tag/v2.0.6).
+This repo is forked from version [2.0.6 of chrisj42/minicraft-plus-revived](https://github.com/chrisj42/minicraft-plus-revived/releases/tag/v2.0.6) GitHub repo.

-> Version going forward with QbitUniverse will be **1.0.0**.
+Qbitcraft version going forward with QbitUniverse will be **1.0.0**.

-# Changelog

-## Version 1.0.0

-- Initial refactoring

-# Backlog
+# Ideas

 - Banana:
     - Fruit which gives 3 seconds super power to break anything with just one hit